wstrinz/turtle-scripts/README.md

 turtle-scripts
 ==============

-Shut up I'm lua so its not a waste of time!
+Shut up I'm learning lua so its not a waste of time!